This page contains affiliate links. Please read our disclosure for more info.

 Summary

 On our first trip to Japan, Tokyo just didn’t compare to the beauty and tradition of Kyoto, but on more recent visits we’ve come to appreciate it for all the fun things to do, diverse neighbourhoods, and fantastic food.
-We’ll definitely be back!
+We always return here when we visit Japan and never run out of things to do.

 I hope this post has helped you decide what to do in Tokyo for a fun trip.
 Let me know if you have any questions in the comments below.